 - Decreased appetite, poor weight gain, and slow growth

-In addition to a complete medical history and physical examination your child's doctor will obtain a complete prenatal and birth history of your child and ask if your child has had any recent colds or other infections.
+In addition to a complete medical history and physical examination your child's physician will obtain a complete prenatal and birth history of your child and ask if your child has had any recent colds or other infections.

 Currently, there is no diagnostic test that definitively tells that a child has JRA.
 Diagnosis of juvenile rheumatoid arthritis is usually confirmed based on the presence of the following:

-- Reported symptoms.
 Joint inflammation usually must be present for at least six weeks, continuously.

-- Laboratory tests.
 Laboratory tests, such as certain blood tests, can help rule out other conditions and help determine the type of juvenile rheumatoid arthritis present.
 Tests may include:

 - Checking for the presence of antinuclear antibodies (ANA) and IgM rheumatoid factor (RF)

 - Blood tests and other laboratory tests, including:

 - Antinuclear antibody (ANA)and other antibody tests--measures blood levels of antibodies, which are often present in persons with rheumatic disease.